aymericbeaumet/blog/_drafts/prevent-chromedp-chromium-zombie-processes-from-stacking.md

 }
 ```

 And here it is.
-This is the snippet I'm currently using for my project.
+This is the snippet I'm currently using in my project.
 I hope
 you enjoyed the journey we took to get there.
 It is funny how sometime a simple
 problem will lead you into challenging your knowledge on something you thought
 was well inside your comfort zone.
 Only to remind you you can always get